glutengo/rendering-strategies/backend/res/posts/rendering-strategies/rendering-strategies.md

 Typical timeline for the rendering process for SSR with re-hydration<sup><a href="#ref-2">[2]</a></sup>
 </p>

-It is slower regarding TTFB because the server needs to do more than just deliver static files and the payload of the initial request is bigger.
+It is slower regarding TTFB, because the server needs to do more than just deliver static files and the payload of the initial request is bigger.
 This can be improved by adding a [cache](./considerations#caching).
-The FMP should be comparably low or at least the difference between FMP and TTFB should be small because our single page application does not need to do any rendering or fetch data before the user is presented with the content.
+The FMP should be comparably low or at least the difference between FMP and TTFB should be small, because our single page application does not need to do any rendering or fetch data before the user is presented with the content.
 Probably the biggest downside of this approach is an increased gap between FMP and TTI.
-The user may be presented the content very quickly but he still needs to wait until the JavaScript is processed until the application becomes fully reactive.<sup>[[5]](#ref-5)</sup>
+The user may be presented the content very quickly, but he still needs to wait until the JavaScript is processed until the application becomes fully reactive.<sup>[[5]](#ref-5)</sup>
 There are some experimental strategies for overcoming this problem or reducing this effects.
 These are listed in the [considerations](./considerations#(re-)hydration).

-Examples for this technique:
+Examples for this technique are
 * [m.twitch.com](https://m.twitch.tv)<sup><a href="#ref-6">[6]</a></sup>
 * [airbnb.com](https://www.airbnb.com/)<sup><a href="#ref-7">[7]</a></sup>
 * [onefootball.com](https://onefootball.com/)<sup><a href="#ref-3">[3]</a></sup>